For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 When tax and National Insurance calculations are involved, we know that it can be difficult to work out what’s best for you.
 We’ve put together a decision tree which we hope will make it as easy as possible.

-After April 2018, you'll lose your right to sign up to childcare vouchers.
-But, if you’re already in your employer’s childcare voucher scheme, you can take your time to work out which scheme is better for you and your family, based on your circumstances at that time.
+After October 2018, you'll lose your right to sign up to childcare vouchers.
+But, if you’re already in your employer’s childcare voucher scheme, and you have received a childcare voucher from them in the last rolling 12-month period, you can take your time to work out which scheme is better for you and your family, based on your circumstances at that time.

 What if my situation changes in the future?

-The money you could save with TFC will vary depending on your circumstances, so predicting which scheme will be best for you in the future can be hard if your situation is likely to change.
+The money you could save with TFC will vary depending on your circumstances, so predicting which scheme will be best for you in the long term can be hard if your situation is likely to change.

 Your eligibility for TFC could be affected by:

-- If you or your partner stop work
+• If you or your partner stop work, either voluntarily or through redundancyClose

 What do I need to do now?